 If the Lights are Flashing, Don't Try Passing

-The Randolph Traffic Advisory Committee in collaboration with Randolph Township Schools launched a bus and student pedestrian safety campaign in 2019 to encourage all drivers and student pedestrians to be safe.
+The Randolph Traffic Advisory Committee in collaboration with Randolph Township Schools launched a bus and student pedestrian safety campaign to encourage all drivers and student pedestrians to be safe.
 To keep our students safe, the American Automobile Association (AAA) recommends that parents and motorists:

 Slow Down: Speed limits in school zones are reduced for a reason.
 A pedestrian struck by a vehicle traveling at 25 mph is nearly two-thirds less likely to be killed compared to a pedestrian struck by a vehicle traveling just 10 mph faster.